andrewchilds/overcast/README.md

 - A [script library](https://github.com/andrewchilds/overcast/tree/master/.overcast/scripts) is included to make it easy to install common software components.
 The library was written for Ubuntu servers, but could be extended to include other distributions.

-## Design Goals &amp; Motivation

-There are a number of server management frameworks out there already (Chef, Puppet, Ansible, Salt), but they all involve either a complicated server/client implementation, a steep learning curve or a giant, monolithic conceptual framework.

-I wanted something that was conceptually simple and focused on the problem of multi-server provisioning and communication, that leaves problems like process management and system monitoring to tools designed specifically for those problems (Monit, Munin, Nagios).

 ## Installation

 1. Install [Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) if not already installed.